-Hypertrophic scar; Keloid scar; Scar - hypertrophic
+Keloid scar; Scar - keloid

 Keloids can form after skin injuries from:

-Keloids are most common in people ages 10 to 20, and in African Americans, Asians, and Hispanics.
+Keloids are most common in people younger than 30.
+Blacks, Asians, and Hispanics are more prone to developing keloids.
 Keloids often run in families.
-Sometimes a person may not know what injury caused a keloid to form.
+Sometimes, a person may not recall what injury caused a keloid to form.

 A keloid may be:

 - Located over the site of a wound or injury

 - Tender and itchy